rexlManu/la-dpsmeter/README.md

 You can find out your ip address by running `ipconfig` in a command prompt.
 And change the `p-cap-port` to the port you used in the `start-winpcap.bat` file.

-You can run the `LostArkLogger.exe` file to start the tool.
+You can run the `dps-meter.exe` file to start the tool.

 #### Install dps-meter on linux